 • Disability Planning

-Sample situations in which we can help you
+Example of life situations where we can help

 To flesh out these cut-and-dried categories, here are the stories of some of the clients we have assisted in recent months.
 The names have been changed, and the stories have been simplified for clarity.
 Do any of these situations apply to you?